Sean 'Diddy' Combs pleads not guilty to sex trafficking and racketeering charges

 Combs and his attorneys denied similar allegations made by others in a string of lawsuits.

-A woman said Combs raped her two decades ago when she was 17.
-A music producer sued, saying Combs forced him to have sex with prostitutes.
-Another woman, April Lampros, said Combs subjected her to “terrifying sexual encounters,” starting when she was a college student in 1994.

-The AP does not typically name people who say they have been sexually abused unless they come forward publicly, as Ventura and Lampros did.
+The AP does not typically name people who say they have been sexually abused unless they come forward publicly, as Ventura did.

 This story has been corrected to show that Combs is 54, not 58.